-The Suhua Highway is one of the most scenic drives in Asia.
+Suhua Highway is one of the most scenic drives in Asia.
 The road hugs the cliffs of Taiwan's east coast, from Su'ao to Hualian.
 With a portion built alongside very steep cliffs high above the Pacific Ocean, it is a dangerous yet scenic drive.
 It's one of the most scenic drives in the world.

 Located on Taiwan's east coast, on the boundary between Hualien and Yilan counties, the road is totally paved.
 It’s 118km (73 miles) long, running from from Su'ao to Hualian.
 Though it is quite dangerous driving on this road, since there are nasty curves and falling rocks, the beautiful scenery along the winding road attracts many travelers.
 Though the Suhua Highway is a sightseeing road, there are often trucks transporting stone and goods on the road.
 Drive carefully, and watch out for fallen rocks.
 Avoid the rainy season (summer, June–August), when landslides are most likely.